felix-chin/kickster/README.md

 ## Current Feature List

-1. User can select an EPL team.
+1. User can select a Premier League team.
 2. User can view last 4 match results for a team.
 3. User can view match reports for last 4 matches.
 4. User can view highlight videos for last 4 matches.